project-chip/connectedhomeip/docs/guides/silabs_cli_guide.md

 See the
 [Tera Term guide](https://siliconlabs.github.io/matter/latest/wifi/MATTER_SHELL.html)
-on how to connect to the deivce on Windows.
+on how to connect to the device on Windows.

 ## Command List